miurahr/aqtinstall/docs/getting_started.rst

 Keep in mind that Qt for IOS is only available on Mac OS, and Qt for WinRT is only available on Windows.

+In current versions of Qt, mac binaries are universal.
+As of Qt 6.7.0, Linux desktop now supports the arm64 architecture.
+This is implemented as a new host type - ``linux`` is amd64, ``linux_arm64`` is arm64.

 To find out what versions of Qt are available, you can use the :ref:`aqt list-qt command <list-qt command>`.
 This command will print all versions of Qt available for Windows Desktop: